sivasanarul/FRF_AMfe_gmsh/README.md

 # FRF_AMfe_gmsh
-Frequency response from mesh generated from Gmsh using the AMfe python library
+Frequency response from mesh generated from Gmsh using the AMfe python library:
+- Generate a cuboid geometry with the specified dimension in Gmsh.
+- Generate a structured hex mesh with the number of division in an edge specified using the variable NN.

+- Import the mesh in AMfe and create the system matrices.
+- Perform the amplitude frequency response and plot the results.

 # Dependencies